-Yesterday's plane reading taught me how anchors - basically the context in which you hear or read something - can trigger thoughts more quickly, and it seems Georgia is already firmly on my mind.
+Yesterday’s plane reading taught me how our brains are drawn to familiarity and it seems Georgia is already firmly on my mind.
 (Yes, I like reading books about psychology.
 And economics.
 And anthropology.
 And sometimes even tax.)

 I left Gatwick as the clock approached midnight last night.
 And in approximately 56 minutes, I’m going to be completing the journey and boarding a plane to Tbilisi, where I’ll be spending the rest of July.
 That’s three whole weeks of sleeping in the same bed, washing in the same shower and opening the same fridge when I get the late night munchies.